Foreground Separation

 In order to get started, import your image into the Wallpaper Engine editor, then right-click on it and hover over Image Editing and select Foreground Separation.
 You will now see the foreground separation window within the editor.

-The two main functionalities you need to get started are the Mark Foreground and Mark Background buttons on the left.
-Use them to mark different parts of the image as either your foreground character or object and to mark the background areas.
+When using the paint brush functionality, the two core functions are the Mark Foreground and Mark Background buttons on the left.
+Use them to mark different parts of the image as either your foreground character or the background areas that are not part of your character.
 Switch between marking parts of the background and foreground.
 Often just a single brush stroke suffices to mark whole areas as either foreground or background.
 The Erase functionality marks an area as essentially neutral and the app will decide whether or not it considers it part of the background or foreground.

 Do not try to accurately draw in tiny details unless absolutely necessary.
 Simply paint the rough areas of your character and the background.
 Wallpaper Engine will automatically attempt to detect the outline of your foreground object.